 It has also been a surprise – after my 30-year gap – to find so many of the faces unchanged and the BGA membership, at its lowest level since records began.
 This despite the evidence from the website of a huge amount of effort and professionalism from those running the BGA.
 No doubt we have to blame the internet and other competition for people’s time, but I’ll see what I can contribute on this front.

 I have found tournaments a joy, particularly the two-day ones (Irish Go Congress, British Go Congress, Scottish Open, Durham, Welsh Open, Belfast, Isle Of Man, Mind Sports Olympiad, Cornwall, Three Peaks, and London Open), which allow more time for socialising and local exploring.
-I recently took over the small Shropshire tournament and hope to quietly develop that as an attraction for kyu players and chasers of Stacey points .
+I took over the small Shropshire tournament and hoped to quietly develop that as an attraction for kyu players and chasers of Stacey points .